torgtrungus/slackescapepod/README.md

 ## Output

-A directory with all content organized by channel, then by day - as HTML.
+A directory with all content organized by channel, then by day - as HTML resembling the Slack web interface (from 2022)